Daniel Day-Lewis: Awards and nominations

-Day-Lewis received numerous accolades throughout his career which spanned over four decades, including three Academy Awards for Best Actor, making him the only actor to have three wins in that category, the third male actor to win three competitive Academy Awards for acting, and the sixth performer overall to do so.
+Day-Lewis is the first person to receive three Academy Awards for Best Actor, the third male actor to win three competitive Academy Awards for acting, and the sixth performer overall to do so.
 (Note: Day-Lewis was only after Katharine Hepburn (who has four in total), Walter Brennan, Ingrid Bergman, Jack Nicholson, and Meryl Streep.)
-Additionally, he has received four British Academy Film Awards, three Screen Actors Guild Awards and two Golden Globe Awards.
+Additionally, he has received four BAFTA Awards for Best Actor in a Leading Role, three Actor Awards for Outstanding Performance by a Male Actor in a Leading Role and two Golden Globe Awards for Best Actor in a Motion Picture – Drama.
 In 2014, Day-Lewis received a knighthood for services to drama.